Alfresco/alfresco-ng2-components/docs/viewer.component.md

 ### Custom "More actions" menu

-You can enable custom "More actions" menu by providing at least one action indide the "adf-viewer-more-actions" tag:
+You can enable custom "More actions" menu by providing at least one action inside the "adf-viewer-more-actions" tag:

 ```html
 <adf-viewer [fileNodeId]="nodeId">